mysociety/enwl-flexibility-tenders/README.md

 To recreate it, you’ll need to:

-- [Download ENWL’s tender requirements CSV](https://electricitynorthwest.opendatasoft.com/explore/dataset/enwl-flexibility-tender-site-requirements/export/) – let’s call it `enwl-flexibility-tender-postcode-data.csv`
+- [Download ENWL’s tender requirements CSV](https://electricitynorthwest.opendatasoft.com/explore/dataset/enwl-flexibility-tender-site-requirements/export/) – let’s call it `enwl-flexibility-tender-site-requirements.csv`
-- Install `csvfilter` to extract just the columns we need from `enwl-flexibility-tender-postcode-data.csv` (annoyingly, [an outstanding bug means you need to install a third-party branch](https://github.com/codeinthehole/csvfilter/issues/13) to make it work in this specific situation):
+- Install `csvfilter` to extract just the columns we need from `enwl-flexibility-tender-site-requirements.csv` (annoyingly, [an outstanding bug means you need to install a third-party branch](https://github.com/codeinthehole/csvfilter/issues/13) to make it work in this specific situation):

        pipx install "git+https://github.com/lk-jeffpeck/csvfilter.git@ec433f14330fbbf5d41f56febfeedac22868a949"

 Then use `csvfilter` to pick out just the columns we need, into `static/data/tenders.csv`:

-    csvfilter -f 2,3,5,6,7,8,9,10,11,12,17,18,19,20,21,22,23 enwl-flexibility-tender-postcode-data.csv > static/data/tenders.csv
+    csvfilter -f 2,3,5,6,7,8,9,10,11,12,17,18,19,20,21,22,23 /path/to/enwl-flexibility-tender-site-requirements.csv > static/data/tenders.csv

 ### Regenerating tender-areas.geojson

-`static/data/tender-areas.json` is a GeoJSON FeatureCollection of areas with ENWL flexibility tender requirements (Spring 2024 round) that we’re interested in, in the Greater Manchester area.
+`static/data/tender-areas.json` is a GeoJSON FeatureCollection of areas with ENWL flexibility tender requirements that we’re interested in, in the Greater Manchester area.

 [ENWL provides a GeoJSON file of their tender requirements](https://electricitynorthwest.opendatasoft.com/explore/dataset/enwl-flexibility-tender-site-requirements/export/), but it includes duplicate polygons (the same area can have multiple tenders of different types at different times).
 For simplicity, we deduplicate these polygons, with `script/generate-tender-areas`.

 To regenerate `tender-areas.geojson`, you will need to:

 - Install the [`mapshaper` command line utility](https://github.com/mbloch/mapshaper)
-- Download the GeoJSON file of [ENWL tender requirements](https://electricitynorthwest.opendatasoft.com/explore/dataset/enwl-flexibility-tender-site-requirements/export/)
+- Download the GeoJSON file of [ENWL tender requirements](https://electricitynorthwest.opendatasoft.com/explore/dataset/enwl-flexibility-tender-site-requirements/export/) – we’ll call it `enwl-flexibility-tender-site-requirements.geojson`

 Then run `script/generate-tender-areas` to output just the tender areas we care about, to `static/data/tender-areas.geojson`:

-    script/generate-tender-areas /path/to/enwl-flexibility-tenders.geojson
+    script/generate-tender-areas /path/to/enwl-flexibility-tender-site-requirements.geojson

-**NOTE:** If you change the list of tender areas that you’re interested in, you’ll also want to change the hand-picked postcode units in `script/generate-postcode-units`, and the `where tender_area` clause in the `dumb-meters.csv` SQL below.
+**NOTE:** If you change the list of tender areas that you’re interested in, you’ll also want to change the hand-picked postcode units in `script/generate-postcode-units` (see a comment there for a SQL query that will come in useful), and the `where tender_area` clause in the `dumb-meters.csv` SQL below.

 ### Regenerating postcode-units.geojson